Last Updated on March 22, 2021 by Shaun Snapp

 This seems to leave out who made these proposals.
 Where did these pretenses come from?
 Where they perchance promoted by the sales and marketing arms of vendors or consulting companies?

-We publish the reality of data science, but we would be fired immediately if we worked for IBM or Accenture, because being realistic about AI and data science is considered extremely bad for sales.
+We publish data science’s reality, but we would be fired immediately if we worked for IBM or Accenture because being realistic about AI and data science is considered extremely bad for sales.
 People that discuss reality are not team players.
 At these companies, whoever can tell the biggest lie tends to set the agenda.

 The Assumed Incredible Relationships in Big Data